 - Direct labor costs used to produce the product

 Indirect costs are also not included in the COGS figure.
-A company incurs both operating expenses (OPEX) and cost of goods sold (COGS) while operating a business.
-Whereas, COGS are directly tied to the production of goods, OPEX are not.
+A company incurs both operating expenses (OPEX) and the cost of goods sold (COGS) while operating a business.
+Whereas COGS are directly tied to the production of goods, OPEX are not.
 Therefore they are separated from the COGS on the income statement.
+Operating expenses are inevitable, and will always be a factor for any business in operation, regardless of whether it’s doing high-volume sales or has virtually no customers at all.

 Examples of operating expenses include: